opiproject/ansible-opi-dpu/README.md

-# ansible-opi-dpu
+# Ansible Collection - opi.dpu

-Ansible Modules for DPUs
+Documentation for the collection.